 3. Feel the power of wind at Point Reyes National Seashore

 Have I already mentioned that bad weather is a must for my travels?
-Yep, this was no exception that we spent couple of hours at the Point Reyes under a heavy rain, fog and wind.
+Yep, this was no exception we spent a couple of hours at Point Reyes under heavy rain, fog, and wind.
 We were able to afford a glimpse of the ocean from the lighthouse without flying away.
 Chances are that it is mostly windy here, but if not, lucky you!
-Don’t forget to hike on the several trails in this spectacular region.
+Don’t forget to hike on several trails in this spectacular region.

 Sacramento was a nice surprise that I enjoyed strolling through its streets a lot.
-Old Sacramento State Historic Park is a very well preserved western gold mine town, resembling the ones seen on the movies.
-Spare a few hours in “Old Sac” for an insight into the America of 19th century.
-The modern Sacramento was also super nice, green and pedestrian friendly.
-In this part of the city, you must visit especially the State Capitol, it is amazing to step inside an American governmental building, and see them on work.
-Tip: if the legislature is in session, you are allowed to join watch.
+Old Sacramento State Historic Park is a very well-preserved western gold mine town, resembling the ones seen in the movies.
+Spare a few hours in “Old Sac” for an insight into the America of the 19th century.
+The modern Sacramento was also super nice, green, and pedestrian friendly.
+In this part of the city, you must visit especially the State Capitol, it is amazing to step inside an American governmental building and see them at work.
+Tip: if the legislature is in session, you are allowed to join to watch.

 4. Laze around at Lake Tahoe